laxertu/eric/docs/source/index.rst

 * SSE format was adopted by design, making the library suitable for such kind of model
 * Callbacks and threading support
 * Sockets server prefab for offline inter process communication
+* Optional persistence layer with Redis as default engine

 *Possible applications*